-The Bloom 23 special programs are a combination of activities and experiences — featuring bold and innovative voices, artwork and ideas — that leverage the power of biodiversity and nature to accelerate solutions to the most pressing challenges of our time.
+The VERGE 23 special programs are a combination of activities, sessions and programs — featuring bold and innovative voices, artwork and ideas — that leverage the power of technology to address the climate crisis and build a clean economy.

 Beat!
 That!
 Heat!
 A Climate Action Game Show